Ad

 : takuminashville.com

-New to Midtown, Takumi Asian Bistro & Bar (which also has a location in Franklin) offers an expansive menu that spans sushi, sashimi, dim sum, hibachi, and comfort-food favorites like salt & pepper spare ribs and Tokyo-style crispy chicken.
+New to Midtown, Takumi Asian Bistro & Bar (which also has a location in Franklin) offers an expansive menu spanning sushi, sashimi, dim sum, hibachi, and comfort-food favorites like salt-and-pepper spare ribs and Tokyo-style crispy chicken.

 The new restaurant blends classic Asian dishes with modern bistro vibes, making it an easy pick whether you’re craving dumplings, rolls, or a hibachi plate.